bmschmidt/wordVectors/README.md

 vector_set[["king"]] - vector_set[["man"]] + vector_set[["woman"]]
 ```

+(And in the context of the custom functions, as a formula like `~"king" - "man" + "woman"`: see below).

 Since frequently an average of two vectors provides a better indication, multiple words can be collapsed into a single vector by specifying multiple labels.
 For example, this may provide a slightly better gender vector:

 ```{r}
 vector_set[["king"]] - vector_set[[c("man","men")]] + vector_set[[c("woman","women")]]
 ```

 Sometimes you want to subset *without* averaging.
-You can do this with the argument `average==FALSE` to
+You can do this with the argument `average==FALSE` to the subset.
+This is particularly useful for comparing slices of the matrix to itself in similarity operations.
-the subset.

 ```{r}
 cosineSimilarity(vector_set[[c("man","men","king"),average=F]], vector_set[[c("woman","women","queen"),average=F]]